ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 In my career I've often encountered the following attitude:

 > Environmentally effective climate action must also be economically effective - we need to make money in order to save the planet.

+It's often backed up with the logical view that renewables are low variable cost generators, always able to bid into electricity markets at prices much lower than high variable cost generators (like gas and coal).
+This relationship between price and generator carbon intensity

+I've held this view at one point in my career - I've only just got around to answering it (with data).

 This is a great example of having your cake and eating it too.  **Here I'll show this attitude isn't always correct.**